 - Pour in brownie batter.

-- Bake for 20-30 minutes (a longer time gives a firmer texture, while shorter is more soft and gooey).
+- Bake for 20-30 minutes (a half hour gives a firmer texture, while less makes them soft and gooey).

 - Allow to cool and then cut into small squares (about 15 pieces).
 Store then in the fridge or freezer.